Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Jazz and Arts Festival

 Cool Blues Show

-There are also ticketed concerts at the Fort Langley Community Park, located at 9089 Nash Street.
+There are also ticketed concerts in 2025 at the Fort Langley Community Park, located at 9089 Nash Street.
 It’s just a block or two from the Fort Langley Cemetery and St. Andrew’s Church.

-Last year, the Cool Blues Show happened over two days.
-In 2024 it’s just a one-day event on Friday, July 26th.
-At the park are back-to-back concerts with Blues & Roots music.
+In 2025 the Cool Blues Show happens on one day.
+At the park are multiple concerts with Blues & Roots music.
 There are also food trucks, a beer garden and an artisan market.
+Headlining acts in 2025 include Steve Marriner & Local Electric and Angelique Francis.

-Admission to the Cool Blues Show costs $60 for adults (ages 19+) and $30 for youth.
-Kids ages 12 and under enter for free when attending with a paying adult.
+Early bird admission to the Cool Blues Show starts at $55 for adults (ages 19+) and $33 for youth.
+Kids ages 11 and under enter for free when attending with a paying adult.

 For more details, see the official Cool Blues Show page.